-Our Liquid Tumor Program
+Our Hematologic Malignancies Program

-We are developing our liquid tumor program to treat patients with hematologic malignancies who are undergoing allogeneic HCT.
+We are developing our hematologic malignancies program to treat patients with non-B cell malignancies (AML, MDS, ALL) who are undergoing allogeneic HCT.
 In the first phase of our clinical development strategy, we are initially focusing on well-recognized cancer targets that have been discovered in patients with exceptional responses to HCT-associated immunotherapy, including HA-1 and HA-2.
 Our program is based on the well-established observation that patients who are mismatched with their donors for minor histocompatibility antigens such as HA-1 or HA-2, and naturally mount a T cell response against those antigens, show significantly lower relapse rates following HCT.
 By developing TSC-100 and TSC-101, TScan aims to recreate this natural graft versus leukemia response in order to prevent relapse in patients undergoing HCT.